Anuraag43/MissionRed/README.md

 This is an app that facilitates blood donation based on closest availability

 #Developers:
-1. Anuraag Sannakkayala
+1. Anuraag Naidu Sannakkayala
-2. Anurag Alladi
+2. Sri Anurag Sai Alladi
 3. Swathi Challagundla
 4. Harish Reddy Vavilala